 This project gave them time to reflect and learn more about the area where they live.
 “We talked about the drawing and what message was trying to convey,” Bush says.

-Jeremiah Wright, a 7th grader at MCTS, says he selected some of the bold colors in the painting.
+Jeremiah Wright says he selected some of the bold colors in the painting.
 He also worked on the letter “T,” with a background filled with drawings of churches and homes in the community.
 The letter “C” includes a sketch drawing showing cables and part of a bridge.
 “My drawings show churches and a bridge.
 The churches represent the community’s religious beliefs,” Wright says.
 “I know they depended on the church a lot, and they were praying not to be slaves.”
 He also mentions he wants to be an engineer but hasn’t ruled out learning more about visual arts.

-Zaneta Derks, a 7th grader at MCTS, also helped with the painting.
+Zaneta Derks also helped with the painting.
 “I worked on the grass and the water in the painting,” Derks says.
 “The water represents the Mobile River, and the grass represents the landscape in the community.”

 Additionally, the bright red colors and the letters spell “Africatown,” with each letter depicting something about the region, whether it’s the landscape, waterways, churches, homes, school bridge, and people in the community, according to Edwards-Bush.